| Elricka Jones

 - Pay fines in person with cash, check, money order, MasterCard or Visa.
 Please note that court fine payments must be received before 4:00 p.m. on the day of court.

-- Entries of Appearance are accepted via mail or on line at www.muniproj.com.
+- Entries of Appearance are accepted via mail or on line at www.muniproj.com for cases filed before August 15, 2019.
+Cases filed after August 15, 2019 are required to be e-Filed per OSCA for SMC.
 The municipal court does not accept entries of appearance via fax.
 A self-addressed, stamped envelope must be supplied with all entries submitted by mail.

 - Certain cases such as such as DWI, DUI, Assault, Petty larceny, Peace Disturbances, Trespassing and other ordinance violations require a mandatory court appearance for which both the attorney and the defendant must appear.